Project-Sylos/Migration-Engine/pkg/logservice/README.md

 ```

 **Shutdown behavior**:
-- All buffered logs are flushed to BoltDB
+- All buffered logs are flushed to BoltDB (with 2-second timeout)
 - UDP connection is closed gracefully
 - No logs are lost
+- Log buffer stops its flush loop

 ---